Before Arriving on Campus

 Visit guidelines for the Office of Admissions

 Visiting campus is often an important part of the college search process — and we know the ongoing pandemic has not made that easy.
 At BGSU, we’re listening to what our students need, while also being mindful of physical distancing and safety measures for both our Admissions staff and visitors.
 With this in mind, we’re pleased to offer small and personalized in-person visits on our beautiful campus in Bowling Green, Ohio.
 These opportunities are limited, and we ask that you reach out to your personal Admissions counselor to start a conversation about a reservation.
-We’re also continually developing and adapting our virtual offerings and resources to meet the needs of our students and plan to keep virtual options available throughout the fall.
+We’re also continually developing and adapting our virtual offerings and resources to meet the needs of our students and plan to keep virtual options available throughout the academic year.
 As always, we’re here for you at 419-372-2478 and email@example.com, and we would love to connect when you’re ready.